-Pregnancies that are not as far along may require frequent monitoring, bed rest, blood pressure treatments, and medications to help speed up fetal lung development to aid earlier delivery.
+Pregnancies that are not as far along may require frequent monitoring, bed rest, blood pressure treatments, and medications to help speed up fetal lung development and aid earlier delivery.

 Eclampsia is a severe form of pregnancy hypertension that can result in seizures or a coma.
-It can be life threatening to both the woman and the fetus.
+It can be life-threatening to both the pregnant person and the fetus.
 It can also lead to HELLP syndrome.